-- K.10: The storage of old drug administration charts. - K.10.1 Old drug administration charts are potentially important legal documents.
-They must be stored in the "Consent Forms/Old Notes" section of the multidisciplinary clinical notes. - K.10.2 Drug administration charts must be kept for a minimum of eight years from the date of discharge from the service or death of the patient.
+- K.10: The storage of old drug prescription charts. - K.10.1 Old drug charts are potentially important legal documents.
+They must be stored in sequence on the back spine of the medical notes and in no other place in the medical or nursing notes. - K.10.2 Drug charts must be kept for a minimum of eight years from the date of discharge from the service or death of the patient.